mokpro/Askweet/README.md

 - Classifying tweets into a question and non-question.
 - Classifying question tweets into machine-answerable or not.

+#Technique

-Towards this end we implemented a technique that involved data gathering, feature extraction, feature selection and training classifiers.
+Towards this end we implemented a technique that involvs 4 steps

+- Data gathering
+- Feature extraction
+- Feature selection
+- Training classifiers

+Our results have been encouraging so far.